Snacks for Football Players – How to Fuel Your Performance

 Hydration for Football Players During Activity

-Following your workout, it is important to replace the fluid and electrolytes lost in sweat.
-Weighing yourself before and after a workout can help you determine how much fluid was lost.
-For each pound of weight lost during the activity, you should aim to drink 20-24 oz of fluid (2).
+Following your workout, it is important for football players to replace the fluid and electrolytes lost in sweat.
+Weighing before and after a workout can help athletes determine how much fluid was lost.
+For each pound of weight lost during the activity, athletes should aim to drink 20-24 oz of fluid (2).

-Consuming sodium, during the recovery period can help your body replace the sodium lost in sweat.
-In addition, the sodium will help your body better retain the fluid you drink after exercise (1).
+Consuming sodium, during the recovery period can help football players replace the sodium lost in sweat.
+In addition, the sodium will help their bodies better retain the fluid consumed after exercise (1).

-Consider adding salty foods such as jerky, deli meat, cheese, pickles, soups, and pretzels to your recovery nutrition snacks and meals (2).
+Football players can consider adding salty foods such as jerky, deli meat, cheese, pickles, soups, and pretzels to their recovery nutrition snacks and meals (2).

-*Note: Talk with your doctor or sports dietitian about staying hydrated in the heat if you have been advised to follow a low-sodium diet or are required to limit your fluid intake.
+*Note: Athletes should talk with their doctor or sports dietitian about staying hydrated in the heat if they have been advised to follow a low-sodium diet or are required to limit their fluid intake.

 Snacks for Football Players - Rehydrate - Drink 20-24 oz of fluid for each pound of body weight lost during the activity